vilara-ai/vilara-website/docs/USER_ACTIVATION_ARCHITECTURE.md

 ### Next Phase Focus

+**The primary blocker** is the fundamental deployment architecture decision: Local vs Cloud.
+This choice determines:
+- All subsequent technical architecture decisions
+- Business model and pricing strategy approach
+- Customer onboarding and integration experience
+- Support and maintenance methodology
+- Competitive market positioning

-**The primary blocker** is resolving Vilara-Core cloud architecture for multi-tenant access.
-Once this foundational decision is made, the authentication bridge and UI deployment can proceed rapidly.
+Once this foundational decision is made, all other development can proceed with clear direction.

-**Success will be measured by**: Complete user journey from vilara.ai signup → activation → app.vilara.ai workspace → productive usage within 30 seconds.
+**Success will be measured by**: Complete user journey from vilara.ai signup → activation → app.vilara.ai workspace → productive AI Operating System usage within 30 seconds.

-This architecture positions Vilara AI to deliver unprecedented speed and ease of adoption, making traditional ERP implementations obsolete through AI-powered automation and intelligent process integration.
+This architecture positions Vilara AI to deliver unprecedented speed and ease of adoption, transforming how businesses interact with their operational systems through AI-powered automation and intelligent process integration - whether augmenting existing ERPs or functioning as a complete ERP+ solution.

 ---
 *This document serves as the architectural blueprint for Vilara's unified onboarding system and should be updated as implementation progresses.*